To understand what a divorce precedent is, we have to look at the precedents definition.

 This divorce precedent eliminated the ban on interracial marriages.

-The defending attorney argued that the divorce precedent had progressed towards a greater recognition of rights.
+The defense attorney argued that the divorce precedent had progressed towards greater recognition of rights.

 There were four main principles and traditions that the family law attorney cited: